Anuj-30/SkinCare/README.md

-# 🌿 Luxe Skincare Landing Page
+# 🌿 Skincare Landing Page

 A clean, elegant, and fully responsive skincare landing page built with **React**, **Tailwind CSS**, and **Framer Motion**.
 Designed to reflect a luxury skincare brand experience with smooth animations, premium layout, and polished UI.